danielmiessler/fabric/README.md

 1. "You can't necessarily think yourself into the answers.
 You have to create space for the answers to come to you."
 2. "The West is dying and we are killing her."
-3. "The American Dream has been replaced by mass-packaged mediocrity porn, encouraging us to revel like happy pigs in our own meekness."
+3. "The American Dream has been replaced by mass packaged mediocrity porn, encouraging us to revel like happy pigs in our own meekness."
 4. "There's just not that many people who have the courage to reach beyond consensus and go explore new ideas."
 5. "I'll start watching Netflix when I've read the whole of human history."
 6. "Rilke saw beauty in everything...
 He sees it's in one little thing, a representation of all things that are beautiful."